hasnaoua/Sentiment_Analysis/README.md

-# Sentiment_Analysis
+# Sentiment Analysis
-implement Sentiment_Analsys model from scartch and compare it with previous stats of art
+Implement a Sentiment Analysis model from scratch and compare it with previous state-of-the-art models.